Durango Bill's

 Game Rules

-The numbers picked for the prizes consist of 5 white balls picked at random from a drum that holds 59 balls numbered from 1 to 59.
-The Powerball number is a single ball that is picked from a second drum that has 39 numbers ranging from 1 to 39.
+The numbers picked for the prizes consist of 5 white balls picked at random from a drum that holds 69 balls numbered from 1 to 69.
+The Powerball number is a single ball that is picked from a second drum that has 26 numbers ranging from 1 to 26.
 If the results of these random number selections match one of the winning combinations on your lottery ticket, then you win something.
-You can also buy a “Power Play Multiplier” option.
-The multiplier has equal odds of being a 2, 3, 4, or 5 which multiplies all the lower prize amounts by the multiplier amount.
-The exception is that all four possibilities will pay $1,000,000 if you match the 5 white balls.

 In any combinatorics problem where all possible outcomes are equally likely, the probability of a successful outcome is determined by finding the number of successful combinations, and then dividing by the total number of all combinations.
 There are nine possible configurations that will win something in the Powerball Lottery.
 For each of these, the probability of winning equals the number of winning combinations for that particular configuration divided by the total number of ways the Powerball numbers can be picked.